 The Chinese love their Buicks, and if there’s one Buick held near and dear, it’s the Buick Excelle.
 Introduced in 2003, the Excelle was an affordable, no frills Buick many Chinese consumers fell in love with even to this day.
 Now, its time has come to exit production.

 Buick wants to continue to move upmarket in the China, and GM will take everything loved about the Excelle and dump its old bones into new Baojun sedan.
-The all-new Verano will become the next best alternative should a Buick-badged sedan be the only option for a Chinese buyer.
+The all-new Verano will become the next best alternative should a Buick-badged sedan be the only option in China.